BedquiltDB/bedquilt-core/doc/spec.md

 Retrieve a sequence of documents which match the provided query document. if `skip` is supplied, that number of documents are skipped.
 If `limit` is supplied, the result sequence is limited to that number of documents.
-The `sort` parameter is a map of `field->integer`, where the field is the field to sort by and the integer indicates ascending (1) or descending (-1) ordering.
+The `sort` parameter is an array of `key->integer` maps, where the key is the name of the field to sort by and the integer indicates ascending (1) or descending (-1) ordering.
+If the sort array contains more than one value, the sorts are applied in that order.
+For example `[{age: 1}, {name: 1}]` means "sort by age, then by name".

 Params:
 - query::Map
 - skip::Integer (optional, default 0)
 - limit::Integer (optional, default null)
-- sort::Map (optional, default null)
+- sort::Array (optional, default null)

 Returns: A potentially empty sequence of documents.